The value of a Gem Socket

 Next, we’re going to look at each slot at a few different ilvls in order to fine tune our numbers.
 Remember, as our gear approaches a higher ilvl we start to gain more stats per ilvl.
 If you upgrade an 840 belt to an 845 you will gain 45 primary stats, however if you upgrade a 920 belt to 925 you will gain 94 primary stats.
 This exponential growth devalues gem sockets as we gear up since sockets don’t scale.

 In the range analysed the value of a socket plummets by up to 40%.
-When Tomb of Sargeras hits we will see sockets drop below 5 ilvl, making them the ‘nice bonus’ they were probably intended to be instead of being such a big part of gear selection.
+Now that 930+ gear is available sockets have dropped below 10 ilvl (in some cases below 5), making them the ‘nice bonus’ they were probably intended to be instead of being such a big part of gear selection.
 In 7.3 we are likely to get Epic Gems to counter this comparative drop in value.